The-Binary-Warriors/binary-blog/README.md

 If you do not know react then make your changes by modifying `temple/index.html`.
 You can use the Live server extension to view your edits live as you change them.

+claim a task on asana. make a branch for it and start working.

 [API routes](https://nextjs.org/docs/api-routes/introduction) can be accessed on [http://localhost:3000/api/hello](http://localhost:3000/api/hello).
 This endpoint can be edited in `pages/api/hello.js`.

 The `pages/api` directory is mapped to `/api/*`.
 Files in this directory are treated as [API routes](https://nextjs.org/docs/api-routes/introduction) instead of React pages.